 You know how you start out innocently on the internet and see something of interest so you click?
 And pretty soon you’ve disappeared down a rabbit hole and your dishes still need to be washed and laundry needs to be hung and you never planted those seeds?
 That’s how this started.
-I don’t recall how I came across this information, what prompted me to say, “Hey, wait a minute!” and dig a little deeper.
-I had no intention of writing about irradiated food but here I am.
+I don’t recall how I came across this information about food irradiation.
+Or what prompted me to say, “Hey, wait a minute!” and dig a little deeper.
+I had no intention of writing about food irradiation but here I am.
 Will this make you more self-sufficient?
 Maybe in a roundabout way, if you decide that you’d just as soon avoid treated food.
-Maybe not.
+Perhaps not.
 Maybe you don’t care if you’re eating irradiated food.
 Me?
 I want you to at least know what you’re putting in your mouth and have the opportunity to make a conscious decision.

-That benign looking graphic up there indicates that a food product has been irradiated.
+A benign looking graphic indicates that a food product has been irradiated.
 This FDA website says:

 Well, isn’t that sweet.
 That pretty little flower doesn’t mean “grown in the sunshine” like you might guess.
 But that’s not all.
-As I was chasing internet butterflies, I ran across the term “cold pasteurized.”
+Chasing internet butterflies, I ran across the term “cold pasteurized.”
 While there’s all kinds of inference on the internet, I wasn’t able to find a definitive answer as to what, exactly, that meant.
 So I contacted the FDA.
 Here’s what they had to say:

 [C]old pasteurization is defined as the treatment of fresh or processed foods with ionizing radiation that inactivates biological contaminants (insects, molds, parasites, or bacteria), rendering foods safe to consume and extending their storage lifetime.